 Step 14: Complete the Sign Off Sheet For Grant/Contract Proposal Approval (PDF)

-Step 15: Bring the Signed Approval From and Final Draft to the Office of Sponsored Programs FIVE DAYS PRIOR to the SUBMISSION DEADLINE
+Step 15: Bring the Signed Approval From and Final Draft to the Office of Sponsored Programs and Research FIVE DAYS PRIOR to the SUBMISSION DEADLINE

-After your Chair/Director/Dean has signed the approval form, our staff will route the proposal for final administrative approvals by the Director of Sponsored Programs, the Provost, the Vice President for Finance and Administration, and the President.
+After your Chair/Director/Dean has signed the approval form, our staff will route the proposal for final administrative approvals by the Director of Sponsored Programs and Research, the Provost, the Vice President for Finance and Administration, and the President.

 Step 16: Submission

 The final submission process will vary according to the sponsoring agency.
 If hard copies are required, our staff will make the required number of copies and mail them to the sponsor.
-If electronic submission is required, the faculty or staff member may, if appropriate, upload or transmit the application themselves, or Office of Sponsored Programs Staff may do it for them.
-PLEASE NOTE that Grants.gov submissions must be done by Office of Sponsored Programs staff from our office.
+If electronic submission is required, the faculty or staff member may, if appropriate, upload or transmit the application themselves, or Office of Sponsored Programs and Research staff may do it for them.
+PLEASE NOTE that Grants.gov submissions must be done by Office of Sponsored Programs and Research staff from our office.

-Electronic submission to most federal agencies will result in an electronic notice to the Director of Sponsored Programs, who will then log on to the appropriate web site and give final institutional approval to the proposal.
+Electronic submission to most federal agencies will result in an electronic notice to the Director of Sponsored Programs and Research, who will then log on to the appropriate web site and give final institutional approval to the proposal.
 Applications that do not have institutional approval will not be reviewed.

 Step 17: Celebration!